Author

 Summary

 The volume consists of Brovtsyn’s dissertation, written in order to obtain the title of doctor of medicine.
-It is an anthropological study of the inhabitants of the Shewa province in Ethiopia, equipped with tables reporting measurements of men, women and children, as well as by a list of sources.
+It is an anthropological study of the inhabitants of the Shewa province in Ethiopia, equipped with tables reporting measurements of men, women and children.
+A list of sources is also provided.
 Although this is a treatise suitable for an audience of specialists (doctors or anthropologists), the first part of the book contains more discursive chapters on the geography, history and ethnography of the country.
 Information is also provided on the most common diseases in Ethiopia, and on the activities of the Russian hospital founded in Addis Ababa.

 Bio